 - Scoop into bowls, and garnish with fresh cilantro/parsley and green onions, maybe a drizzle of avocado cream (see note), and enjoy.

 Whether you’re new to veganism, new to pressure cookers, or an old pro at both, I wrote this book to give you some easy and delicious options for quick & healthy weeknight meals.
 There are just 5 main ingredients, so you don’t need to be fussing with anything complicated.
 Using an electric pressure is easier than you might think, and can cut your cooking time in half.

-Available to pre-order as a paperback now – or the Kindle edition will be available Aug 27!Pre-Order the Book
+Available to order as a paperback or Kindle ebook!Order the Book